Work, Education, & Professional Affiliations

 Kink-Aware Professionals, Member

-Open Minds, Psychotherapists Affirming Sexual & Gender Diversity, Founder & President
+Open Minds, Psychotherapists Affirming Sexual & Gender Diversity, Founder & and former President

 Poly-Friendly Professionals, Member